Optimising Your Environment for Successful Video Calls

 How Can You Maintain Professionalism During Video Calls?

 Maintaining professionalism throughout a video call is essential for setting a positive tone for the interaction.
 Start by ensuring that your setting is neat and appropriate; this reflects your commitment and attitude towards the meeting.
-Furthermore, remaining focused during the discussion is crucial; avoid multitasking, as this can lead to misunderstandings and conveys a lack of respect for others' time.
+Furthermore, remaining focused during the discussion is crucial; avoid multitasking, as this can lead to misunderstandings and convey a lack of respect for others' time.

 To uphold professionalism, consider implementing a few actionable strategies.
 Always mute your microphone when not speaking to minimise background noise, and refrain from interrupting others.
 Keep your camera on to enhance engagement and encourage others to do the same.
 By actively participating and demonstrating respect, you cultivate an environment conducive to productive discussions.